 The (almost) full list of products I released and/or had a hand in can be found on DemoZoo.
 Use this link to jump straight to my ‘work history’.

 I wrote *a lot* of utilities during my Atari ST years.
-Be it virus checking/killing (and an installer for testing purposes only!), tools for depacking or altering the colours of a known depacker.
-Some of them were *very* basic during my early years, through to a full blown commercial product, The Professional Virus Killer which was sold by Floppyshop.
+Some of them were *very* basic during my early years, through to a full blown commercial product – The Professional Virus Killer – which was sold by Floppyshop around 1991.

 Breakin’ The Borders